nycdb/nycdb/src/README.md

 * If you don't have a desktop Postgres client, you can always run `nycdb --dbshell` to interactively inspect the database with [psql](http://postgresguide.com/utilities/psql.html).

+To update the database after adding new packages or dev dependencies, just run `docker-compose up --build --force-recreate --no-deps`.
+This command will take a bit longer than the regular `docker-compose up` command, but will reinstall packages within the docker container without removing any downloaded files or database data from the docker database.

 To stop the database run `docker-compose down`.
 The downloaded files and database data are stored in docker volumes and are not automatically removed.

-however, if you ever want to wipe the database, run `docker-compose down -v`.
+However, if you ever want to wipe the database, run `docker-compose down -v`.

 ### Python3 virtual environments